01 of 06

 Although it's commonplace to assume that spring and summer are ideal seasons for a visit, for many travellers factors like huge crowds, inflated hotel and travel prices, and overbooked restaurants make fall or winter more comfortable and affordable options for a Parisian sojourn.

-Make sure to consult my guide helping you to determine when's the best time to visit to get some solid pros and cons from someone who knows the upsides and downsides of each season.
-If you loathe extreme hot or cold, you can consult our guide to Paris weather averages by month to get an idea of what the mercury might be up do during your stay.Continue to 3 of 6 below.
+Make sure to consult our guide helping you to determine when's the best time to visit before making any decisions.
+In it, we offer some solid pros and cons for visiting in each season, hopefully helping you to narrow your choices and choose the time that fits your needs and personal preferences.
+And if you loathe extreme hot or cold, you can consult our guide to Paris weather averages by month to get an idea of what the mercury might be up do during your stay.Continue to 3 of 6 below.

 03 of 06